AmaranthYan/WaveFunctionCollapse/README.md

 Backtracking combined with Wave Function Collapse

 How to solve sudoku problem with Wave Function Collapse algo?
-Step 1.
-Set an empty 9x9 board with max superposed wave states 0x1ff
+1. Set an empty 9x9 board with max superposed wave states 0x1ff
-Step 2.
-Read the initial board from .csv and do wave collapse on known cells
+2. Read the initial board from .csv and do wave collapse on known cells
-Step 3.
-Use backtracking and WFC to solve all unkown cells, prioritize cells with the lowest entropy
+3. Use backtracking and WFC to solve all unkown cells, prioritize cells with the lowest entropy

-How to do wave collapse on a cell
+How to do wave collapse on a cell?
-Step 1.
-Collapse - Reduce the superposed states of the cell to one certain state
+1. Collapse - Reduce the superposed states of the cell to one certain state
-Step 2.
-Propagate - Remove that state from all other cells affected by the cell (colomn, row, square)
+2. Propagate - Remove that state from all other cells affected by the cell (colomn, row, square)
-Step 3.
-Re-propagate - If any of these cells is reduced to one certain state, re-propagate from that cell until no propagation is needed
+3. Re-propagate - If any of these cells is reduced to one certain state, re-propagate from that cell until no propagation is needed

 If any cell is reduced to 0 state, then the board is invalid and algo returns false (need backtracking)

+Memory usage
++ Wave states (bit flags) x 81
++ Entropy lookup table (vector of idx) x 7

-Sudoku
+Demo Sudoku
 <table>
       <tr><td>8</td><td> </td><td> </td><td> </td><td> </td><td> </td><td> </td><td> </td><td> </td></tr>
       <tr><td> </td><td> </td><td>3</td><td>6</td><td> </td><td> </td><td> </td><td> </td><td> </td></tr>